On Saturday, the 24th of March, 2018, a Reddit user called afooltobesure posted the following question on Reddit’s /r/conspiracy subreddit:

 In one example, a user claimed that one of Roseanne Barr’s tweets about the censorship of right wingers had been deleted by Twitter:

-In just under two hours, this piece of fake news had received 500 upvotes from the “critical thinkers” of /r/conspiracy, despite the fact that Roseanne Barr had already publicly stated it was her son that deleted the tweets:
+In just under two hours, this piece of fake news had received 500 upvotes from the “critical thinkers” of /r/conspiracy.
+This is despite the fact that Barr had already stated it was her son that deleted the tweets:

 So, how did such a post with such a blatantly false title gain so many upvotes in such a short period of time?
 I don’t know, but I do know one thing: If this post had been Trump-Russia related, the moderators of /r/conspiracy would have quickly arrived at the conclusion that the popularity of the post was due to a brigade by another subreddit.